-Cork City Libraries added five new photos to their online album of scenes from around 19000 in Cork City and County.
-It's a cracking collection of some beautiful landscapes, but the best are those that capture people going about their lives.
+Cork City Libraries have added five new photos to their online album of scenes from around 1900 in Cork City and Cork County.
+It's a cracking collection of some beautiful landscapes, as you'd expect with images of this stunning part of the island, but the best are those that capture people going about their lives.

 If you can identify precise locations or name any of the currently unidentified individuals in the photos, the library would love to hear from you at firstname.lastname@example.org.